-The table on page 12 lists all of the drinking water contaminants that were detected during the 2021 calendar year.
+The table on section 9 lists all of the drinking water contaminants that were sampled during the 2023 calendar year.
 In addition, the state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-With that in mind, some of the data, though representative, are more than one year old and will be noted accordingly.
+With that in mind, some of the data, though representative, is more than one year old and will be noted accordingly.
 The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
-We routinely perform additional monitoring for contaminants that could pose health concerns.
 As water travels through the aquifer over geological formations, it dissolves naturally occurring minerals, and can pick up substances resulting from the presence of animals or from human activity.
+Your tap water met all U.S. EPA and State drinking water health standards.
+The City of Ceres vigilantly safeguards its water supplies.
+This is a snapshot of last year's water quality.
+Included are details of how the water compares to state standards.
+We are committed to providing you with information because informed customers are or best allies.